mstksg/auto-examples/README.md

 graph-like Auto connections.

 I consider this to be another compelling demonstration of the power of denotative style.
-The entire "game logic" is 3-4 lines long, depending on how you cut it (not including helper functions) and (as I would hope) is very readable.
+The thing is laid out very graph-like, using recursive bindings, and the entire "step" is, at the (abstracted away) low-level, finding a fixed point of a graph of functions.
 Some nice practice with the various `Blip` combinators, as well!

 [cgol]: http://en.wikipedia.org/wiki/Conway's_Game_of_Life